 - Precalculated shipping costs

 - Free shipping thresholds

 All this means that Shopify Plus merchants end up with significantly more control over the user experience and branding of their checkout process, and more shipping options too.

 Better multi-currency features

 Shopify Plus is better than the standard version of Shopify for selling in multiple currencies.
-If you’re using the Shopify Plus plan, then your store automatically sets your customers’ country and currency based on their IP address.
+If you’re using the Shopify Plus plan, then your ecommerce store automatically sets your customers’ country and currency based on their IP address.

 What this means is that your customers will immediately see product prices in their own local currency, rather than having to select a currency manually themselves.
-This ultimately makes your store easier to use, reduces customer concerns about buying from a ‘foreign’ website and can lead to more sales.
+This ultimately makes your store easier to use, reduces customer concerns about buying from a ‘foreign’ ecommerce website and can lead to more sales.

 Shopify video review — 7 key pros, 7 key cons

 (Additionally, if using Shopify Payments as a payment processor, you can set custom product prices for individual territories using Shopify Plus.
 While this feature is technically available on one other Shopify Plan, ‘Advanced,’ all the more affordable Shopify plans don’t provide merchants with this option).